|

 Crossenny not far from Abergavenny in the diocese of

 Llandaff.
-Then, in 1848, he is a curate at Holy Trinity,
+Later, in 1848, he is a curate at Holy Trinity,

 Stretford Road, Hulme, Manchester (this church was founded